ExtPlug/advanced-autocomplete/README.md

        user selects the suggestion.
      * an `icon` property, containing an icon className that will be shown to the left of the suggestion.
+     * a `description` property, containing a super-short description of the suggestion that will be displayed next to the suggestion in the list.
      * a `role` property that hides the suggestion from users below the given rank.
 Note that this should be a Number!
 (Summary: 0 = No rank, 1 = Resident DJ, 2 = Bouncer, 3 = Manager, 4 = Cohost, 5 = Host)